Saxony: Foundation of the second Saxon state

 Saxe-Wittenberg, mostly in modern Saxony-Anhalt, became subject to the margravate of Meissen, ruled by the Wettin dynasty in 1423.
 This established a new and powerful state, occupying large portions of the present Free State of Saxony, Thuringia, Saxony-Anhalt and Bavaria (Coburg and its environs).
 Although the centre of this state was far to the southeast of the former Saxony, it came to be referred to as Upper Saxony and then simply Saxony, while the former Saxon territories in the north were now known as Lower Saxony (the modern term Niedersachsen deriving from this).

 In 1485, Saxony was split in the Treaty of Leipzig.
 A collateral line of the Wettin princes received what later became Thuringia and founded several small states there (see Ernestine duchies).
-Since these princes were allowed to use the Saxon coat of arms, in many towns of Thuringia, the coat of arms can still be found on historical buildings.
+Since these princes were allowed to use the Saxon coat of arms, in many towns of Thuringia, the coat of arms can still be found in historical buildings.

-The remaining Saxon state became still more powerful, also incorporating new territories and was known in the 18th century for its cultural achievements, although it was politically weaker than Prussia and Austria, states which oppressed Saxony from the north and south, respectively.
+The remaining Saxon state became still more powerful, receiving Upper and Lower Lusatia in the Peace of Prague (1635).
+It also became known in the 18th century for its cultural achievements, although it was politically weaker than Prussia and Austria, states which oppressed Saxony from the north and south, respectively.

-Between 1697 and 1763, the Electors of Saxony were also elected Kings of Poland in personal union.
+Between 1697 and 1763, two successive Electors of Saxony were also elected Kings of Poland in personal union.
+Many landmarks in Saxony date from this period and contain remnants of the former close Polish-Saxon relation, such as the coat of arms of the Polish–Lithuanian Commonwealth on the facades and in the interiors of palaces, churches, edifices, etc. (e.g. Zwinger, Dresden Cathedral, Moritzburg Castle), and on numerous mileposts, and the close political and cultural relationship persisted well into the 19th century, with Saxony being the place of preparations for the Polish Kościuszko Uprising against the partitioning powers, and one of the chief destinations for Polish refugees from partitioned Poland, including the artistic and political elite, such as composer Frédéric Chopin, war hero Józef Bem and writer Adam Mickiewicz.

 In 1756, Saxony joined a coalition of Austria, France and Russia against Prussia.
 Frederick II of Prussia chose to attack preemptively and invaded Saxony in August 1756, precipitating the Third Silesian War (part of the Seven Years' War).
-The Prussians quickly defeated Saxony and incorporated the Saxon army into the Prussian army.
+The Prussians quickly defeated Saxony and incorporated the Saxon army into the Prussian Army.
 At the end of the Seven Years' War, Saxony recovered its independence in the 1763 Treaty of Hubertusburg.